Table of Contents

 The Jaguar was the 4th guitar produced by Fender.
 Introduced in 1962, this guitar gained popularity through grunge music.
 Here is what a Jaguar guitar offers.

 The Jaguar has a scale length of 24″, making it sound darker and deeper.
-There are 2 single-coil pickups but due to the placement and scale length, this guitar is less bright when compared to the Stratocaster, although it can get quite close.
+There are 2 single-coil pickups.
+But due to the placement and scale length, this guitar is less bright.
+At least when compared to the Stratocaster, although it can get quite close.

 The Jaguar has more of a Telecaster sound from the bridge pickup yet is unique to this guitar’s design.
-It’s also more aggressive than the Stratocaster which is why it has become popular in grunge, rock, and even some metal sounds.
+It’s also more aggressive than the Stratocaster.
+This is why it has become popular in grunge, rock, and even some metal sounds.

 The Jaguar is a bit on the pricey side due to the Kurt Cobain grunge popularity.
 The price of these guitars starts from $850 and goes up to $2500.
-Two models of the Jaguar fall in the Fender custom shop category, where these guitars cost a whopping $5200!
+Two models of the Jaguar fall in the Fender custom shop category.
+These guitars cost a whopping $5200!

 Here are a few other examples of Squier and Fender Jaguar models.